 Moreover, the policy options considered for the revision of the F-Gas Regulation must be compatible and aligned with the ambitions of any other relevant EU policy initiative, including under Ecodesign.
-Unrealistic conclusions based on unknown modelling assumptions must be avoided.
+Efforts to reduce emissions of refrigerants must go hand-in-hand with efforts to maximise energy efficiency.